Last Updated July, 2020

-I spent 8 years in the capital of Ukraine and went on many day trips from Kiev during each season.
+I spent 8 years in the capital of Ukraine and went on many day trips from Kyiv during each season.
 Today, I would love to share some of my favorite ones.

 Also, keep in mind that Ukraine is a big country.
 It may seem like everything is close to each other when in reality distances are long.